 Timeline for the selection of The Harkin Institute D.C.
 Experience Scholarship

-- The recipient and the alternate will be notified of their selection by The Harkin Institute mid-to-late April.
+- The recipients will be notified of their selection by The Harkin Institute mid-semester.

-- The recipient will be provided a deadline following that notification in which they must accept the scholarship offer and return the formal acceptance letter to The Harkin Institute.
+- The recipients will be provided a deadline following that notification in which they must accept the scholarship offer and return the formal acceptance letter to The Harkin Institute.